HardlyDifficult/Tutorials/Quaternions.md

 #### 3.3.2) Quaternion.Slerp

 Slerp, or **s**pherical **l**inear int**erp**olation, is a fancy term for a simple concept.
-If you were to smoothly/evenly rotate from rotation A to B, slerp is the formula that calculates the interim rotation given a percent progress from 0 to 1, named 't'.
+If you were to smoothly/evenly rotate from rotation A to B, Slerp is the formula that calculates the interim rotation given a percent progress from 0 to 1, named 't'.
 For example:

 ```csharp
 transform.rotation = Quaternion.Slerp(